 Is it possible to receive state pensions abroad?

 The UK state pension may be paid to people living outside the UK but it is only uprated (increased in line with increases paid to those living in the UK) if that person is living in another EU state, Iceland, Liechtenstein, Norway and Switzerland, or in a state with which the UK has a reciprocal agreement.
 Thus, there are people receiving UK state pensions in countries outside the EU, where their pension entitlements do not increase in line with the increases given to those living in the UK.
 This can lead to poverty for those affected as the cost of living increases over time while their pension does not.
 Similar rules apply in some other EU countries.
+[The UK government announced on24 January 2020 that UK nationals living in the European Economic Area or Switzerland by 31 December 2020 will get their UK state pension uprated for as long as they continue to live there].

 Will pension coordination continue after Brexit?